Piedmont, California: Notable people

 Author Jack London wrote Call of the Wild while living on Blair Avenue in a house that exists today; since this predated incorporation, technically he was never a citizen of Piedmont.
 John F. Kennedy's Secretary of Defense Robert S. McNamara grew up in Piedmont, where his family lived on Annerley Road.
 Clint Eastwood resided in Piedmont and attended Piedmont schools.
 Country Joe McDonald resided in Piedmont in the 1970s.
 Actors Dean Butler (Little House on the Prairie) also grew up in Piedmont.
 Notable tennis player and coach Brad Gilbert grew up in Piedmont.
-Professional male professional tennis player Mackenzie "Mackie" McDonald grew up in Piedmont and attended Piedmont HS.
-Charles R. Schwab, founder of the discount stock brokerage firm bearing his name, and his family also lived in Piedmont in the early 1980s, as did Dean Witter, founder of Dean Witter Reynolds brokerage, in the 1940s.
+Professional male tennis player Mackenzie "Mackie" McDonald grew up in Piedmont and attended Piedmont High School.
+Charles R. Schwab, founder of the discount stock brokerage firm bearing his name, and his family also lived in Piedmont in the early 1980s, as did Dean G. Witter, founder of the Dean Witter Reynolds brokerage, in the 1940s.

 Other residents have included: F. Wayne Valley, philanthropist, construction magnate, owner of the Oakland Raiders and founding member of the AFL; Frank C. Havens, for whom Havens Elementary School is named; and James Gamble, president of the Western Union Telegraph Company, who, in 1877, founded the Piedmont Land Company, introducing the name adopted by the city upon incorporation.